mathesar-foundation/mathesar-wiki/engineering/architecture/import-preview-api.md

 [\#199](https://github.com/centerofci/mathesar/issues/199), [\#200](https://github.com/centerofci/mathesar/issues/200), and [\#201](https://github.com/centerofci/mathesar/issues/201)

 As specified in the table import [design spec](/design/specs/table-import), we need to be able to support a flow where the user imports a CSV, then sees a preview of the table which would be created, with inferred types.
 Thus, we need to create a table preview endpoint.

+## Changing whether the first row is a header

+In order to change whether the first row of the CSV is used as a header or not, we will need to reimport the table.
+This will be accomplished by adding a boolean parameter to the `PUT` request that creates a table from a `DataFile` that gives whether to use the first row as headers.

 ## Possible type alterations for a column